Sanchochx/coffee_bros/context/user_stories/epic_10_testing/US-067-cross-platform-testing-resume.md

 ## Summary

-Successfully implemented and verified cross-platform compatibility for Sancho Bros game across Windows, macOS, and Linux platforms.
+Successfully implemented and verified cross-platform compatibility for Coffee Bros game across Windows, macOS, and Linux platforms.
 All file path handling has been updated to use OS-agnostic methods, pygame compatibility has been verified, and comprehensive testing documentation has been created.

 ## Changes Made